trinodb/trino/docs/src/main/sphinx/object-storage/file-system-s3.md

   - Required region name for S3.
 * - `s3.path-style-access`
   - Use path-style access for all requests to S3
+* - `s3.exclusive-create`
+  - Whether conditional write is supported by the S3-compatible storage.
+Defaults to `true`.
 * - `s3.canned-acl`
   - [Canned ACL](https://docs.aws.amazon.com/AmazonS3/latest/userguide/acl-overview.html#canned-acl)
     to use when uploading files to S3.
 Defaults to `NONE`, which has the same